-Analog is the self proclaimed nerdiest brewery of Alberta.
+Analog is the self-proclaimed nerdiest brewery in Alberta.
 It was started by two best friends who shared a passion for craft beer and video games.
-They’ve been able to combine these areas of interest for a fun and funky microbrewery that brings out the beer loving geek in all of us.
+They’ve been able to combine these areas of interest for a fun and funky microbrewery that brings out the beer-loving geek in all of us.

 Vintage arcade games, board games, and sci-fi themes abound at this brewpub, encouraging all who enter to eat local, drink local, and let their freak flag fly.
-The beers are easy drinking, delicious, and sessionable.
+The beers are easy-drinking, delicious, and sessionable.
 They offer several year-round staples like the Ready Paler One Session IPA or the Power Up Porter.
-In addition, you can always find something seasonal on tap, like the Goses ‘n Goblins Blood Orange Gose or the Brew Squared Cold Brew Coffee Kolsch.
-Check their calendar for great geeky in-house events, such as D&D night.
+In addition, you can always find something seasonal on their taps, like the Goses’ n Goblins Blood Orange Gose or the Brew Squared Cold Brew Coffee Kolsch.
+Check their calendar for significant geeky in-house events, such as D&D night.

-Omen is family owned and operated and the renowned dark beer specialists of Edmonton.
-If you’re in need of a full-bodied and malty beverage, this is the brewery for you.
-While they do have a few options for those who venture in and are afraid of the dark, they prefer to cater mostly to the enthusiasts of these heavier styles.
+Omen is family-owned and operated and the renowned dark beer specialist of Edmonton.
+If you require a full-bodied and malty beverage, this is the brewery for you.
+They do have a few options for those afraid of dark beers; they prefer to cater mainly to the enthusiasts of these heavier styles.

-Order the coveted Cruise Ship which holds a flight of ten different taps to try.
-They offer some light snack options in the taproom but also allow outside food in, so you pack your own picnic to pair with your pints.
+Order the coveted Cruise Ship, which holds a flight of ten different taps to try.
+They offer some light snack options in the taproom and allow outside food in, so you pack your own picnic to pair with your pints.

 Odd Company Brewing

 Odd Company creates a culture around the credo of good cheer and better beer through chemistry.
-The brewers here are chemists who love to experiment and carefully hone their technical craft.
-Every small batch brew will be different each time you visit, for an always exciting experience.
+The brewers here are chemists who love to experiment and hone their technical craft carefully.
+Every small batch brew will be different each time you visit for an always-exciting experience.

-What started out as a home brewery in someone’s garage, has since become a bustling brewpub for all to enjoy.
-It’s all a mad science and a fine art at this brewhouse.
-Some all time slam dunks have been the Passionfruit Coconut Sour and the Zesty Grisette, a dry, funky, wheaty Saison.
+What started out as a home brewery in someone’s garage has since become a bustling brewpub for all to enjoy.
+It’s all a mad science and fine art at this brewhouse.
+Some all-time slam dunks have been the Passionfruit Coconut Sour and the Zesty Grisette, a dry, funky, wheaty Saison.

 Alley Kat Brewing Company

-Alley Kat is Edmonton’s oldest craft brewery, as they’ve been churning out tasty creations since the mid 1990s.
-They have many beloved standard beers, like the Fish Bone New England IPA and Buena Vista Brown Ale.
+Alley Kat is Edmonton’s oldest craft brewery, as they’ve been churning out tasty creations since the mid-1990s.
+Like the Fish Bone New England IPA and Buena Vista Brown Ale, they have many beloved standard beers.
 However, the several series of rotating drafts are especially remarkable.
 This includes the Dragon Series, Back Alley Brews, Seasonal Collections, and Special Editions.

-The locally and independently owned brewery has a strict focus on community care and environmental impact.
-Their practice is to eliminate as much waste as possible from the beer making process, by donating their spent grain to local farms, limiting water usage, recycling, and using bullfrog energy.
+The locally and independently owned brewery focuses on community care and environmental impact.
+Their practice is to eliminate as much waste as possible from the beer-making process by donating their spent grain to local farms, limiting water usage, recycling, and using bullfrog energy.
 They also sponsor local groups and nonprofits such as the Edmonton Pride Festival and MS Society.

-The extensive brewery tour is one of the best in the area and involves a tasting of the newest brew upon arrival, an in-depth look at each part of the brew process, a pint or flight post tour, and an Alley Kat tote bag.
+The extensive brewery tour is one of the best in the area and involves tasting the newest brew upon arrival, an in-depth look at each part of the brewing process, a pint or flight post-tour, and an Alley Kat tote bag.
 Check out their many events for taproom tastings and cask nights.
 There are always 14 taps ready to try at Alley Kat.

 Polar Park Brewing

 Newer to the craft scene of Edmonton, there is always a new and exciting draft on deck at Polar Park.
 The Archipelago Candian Pale Ale was an instant cult classic.
-The Pink Panther Raspberry Belgian Wit and the Kodak Island Chocolate Oatmeal Stout are available for the more adventurous as well.
-You can try out the guest taps, for an always experimental taste.
-We are of course big fans of the cute polar bear adorning the pints too.
+While the Pink Panther Raspberry Belgian Wit and the Kodak Island Chocolate Oatmeal Stout are available for the more adventurous.
+We are, of course, big fans of the cute polar bear adorning the pints too.

 Town Square Brewing Co.

 Town Square is a rustic and chic establishment creating artisanal beverages in a curated space.
-This Edmonton brewery may be small but the flavors being brewed here are big.
-Each draft has its own bright and vibrant design, which fits in with the spirit of the brewery.
+This Edmonton brewery may be small, but the brewing flavors here are immense.
+Each draft has its own bright and vibrant design, which fits in with the brewery’s spirit.
 They source everything locally and believe in giving back to the community.
 Check out their dedicated charity tap.
 They donate 10% of all their proceeds as well.

 They’re not afraid to brew outside the box.
-Traditional recipes have their own twist on them, for a one-of-a-kind pint experience.
+Traditional recipes have their own twist on them for a one-of-a-kind pint experience.
 The taps are constantly rotating, meaning there is always a delicious draft surprise awaiting you at Town Square.
-The Sour NEIPA, the Chiquita Cerveza, and the Chainsaws for Hands Rye and Ginger Sour have made quite a splash in the craft scene.
+The Sour NEIPA, the Chiquita Cerveza, Chainsaws for Hands Rye, and Ginger Sour have made quite a splash in the craft scene.

-The Sudden Draft IPA and Lost Flip Flop Saison are as drinkable as they are flavorful.
-They offer a small selection of made to order tacos and quesadillas to cure any cravings that may arise.
+The Sudden Draft IPA and Lost Flip Flop Saison are as drinkable as flavorful.
+They offer a small selection of made-to-order tacos and quesadillas to cure any cravings that may arise.
 They have many events like trivia, yoga, or live music.
-The space is open so it’s easy to sneak a peek at the facility as it’s making all the delicious drafts.
+The space is open, so it’s easy to sneak a peek at the facility as it’s making all the delicious drafts.
 Be sure to take a growler to go.

 Blind Enthusiasm Brewing

-Blind Enthusiasm is one of the more unique breweries around, that serves up a full menu of fine dining fares alongside their craft creations.
-They run one of the largest barrel fermenting programs in all of Canada, focusing on two distinct types of brews, crisp ales and lagers, and barrel aged beers.
+Blind Enthusiasm is one of the more unique breweries serving a stellar food menu alongside their craft creations.
+They run one of Canada’s largest barrel fermenting programs, focusing on two distinct types of brews, crisp ales and lagers, and barrel-aged beers.

-Their market location is with Biera, which offers in-house drafts paired with elevated eats, and the Monolith which is the taproom and barrel house designed to create complex beers through fermentation.
+Their market location is Biera, which offers in-house drafts paired with elevated eats, and the Monolith, the taproom, and barrelhouse designed to create complex beers through fermentation.
 It’s both an art and science to make beers that can sometimes age for years and compete on the level of fine wines.

 The beers aren’t filtered, allowing them time to clarify and mature naturally, and their range of offerings is quite varied, with some flavors or styles you may not have tried before.
-The OKT is a copper lager with notes of stone fruit, herbal hoppiness, balanced bitterness, and a dry yet fruity finish.
+The OKT is a copper lager with stone fruit notes, herbal hoppiness, balanced bitterness, and a dry yet fruity finish.